Key points to the ENT Examination for a Patient with Sleep Apnea

-1.0 continuing education credit
+1.0 continuing education credits

-Overview of how an otolaryngologist approaches an officed based physical
+Overview of how an otolaryngologist approaches an officed based physical examination for OSA.

 Objectives: